Werdert45/yt-sponsoredby-segmentation/README.md

 ## Data
 To get access to the Mongo containing the data, please contact ian.ronk0@gmail.com.
+A sample can be found in `data/data_sample.json`